whitetark/bbetter/front/README.md

 3. Quote div on home page to cloud form
 4. Masonry style for quotes
 5. Priority system for GHabits & Wish List

+Fixes

+1. Check for num of max bad habits, good habits;